M&M’s Candy Has A Colorful History

 It was Forrest who created the recipe for the candy.
-The hard shell candy that melts in your mouth, not in your hand was created after Forrest witnessed Spanish infantrymen snacking on chocolate covered pellets coated in a hard shell (sugar) as to keep melted chocolate from sticking to their fingers.
+The hard shell candy that melts in your mouth, not in your hand was created after Forrest witnessed Spanish infantrymen snacking on chocolate-covered pellets coated in a hard shell (sugar) as to keep melted chocolate from sticking to their fingers.

-After all, this was time without air-conditioning.
+After all, this was a time without air-conditioning.
 Storing chocolate and keeping it from melting was a task.
 Soon American GI’s were issued the candy.

 So how is it that so many myths and practical uses of M&M’s exist now?
 Let’s start with health and work our way to the myths.